abcd6891/Reply2Question/Dcard/softwareengineer/#asking Can someone solve this question?/README.md

 1. To solve this question, you should know Digital Logic Design.
 Especially Sum-Of-Product (SOP), minterm and don't care terms.
 2. To write the program, you might need to know one of the algorithms that to evaluate a math expression. i.e. Get Reverse Polish notation (RPN) of a expression and evaluate it (["x=1", "y=1", "x & y"]->["1 & 1"]->["1 1 &"]->["true"]).
 3. Or some advanced skills to parse a boolean expression into minters. i.e. ["X and Y and not Z"]->["minterm 6"].
 4. Please read the code in logic.cpp.
-It tries to solve this question with enumerating all possible values of variables and evaluating the RPN.
+It tries to solve this question with checking values on truth table(evaluating expressions in RPN).
 This method might be the easiest way to solve this question.